Nile Delta: George of Cyprus list

-There are now only two main branches, due to flood control, silting and changing relief: the Damietta (corresponding to the Phatnitic) to the east, and the Rosetta (corresponding to the Bolbitine) in the western part of the Delta.
+The first three have dried up over the centuries due to flood control, silting and changing relief, while the last two still exist today.
 The Delta used to flood annually, but this ended with the construction of the Aswan Dam.

 Population

-About 39 million people live in the Delta region.
+About 70 million people live in the Delta region.
 Outside of major cities, population density in the delta averages 1,000 PD/sqkm or more.
-Alexandria is the largest city in the delta with an estimated population of more than 4.5 million.
+Cairo is the largest city in the delta.
 Other large cities in the delta include Shubra El Kheima, Port Said, El Mahalla El Kubra, Mansura, Tanta, and Zagazig.

 Wildlife

 During autumn, parts of the Nile River are red with lotus flowers.
 The Lower Nile (North) and the Upper Nile (South) have plants that grow in abundance.
 The Upper Nile plant is the Egyptian lotus, and the Lower Nile plant is the Papyrus Sedge (Cyperus papyrus), although it is not nearly as plentiful as it once was, and is becoming quite rare.

-Several hundred thousand water birds winter in the delta, including the world's largest concentrations of little gulls and whiskered terns.
+Several hundred thousand water birds spend their winter in the delta, including the world's largest concentrations of little gulls and whiskered terns.
 Other birds making their homes in the delta include grey herons, Kentish plovers, shovelers, cormorants, egrets and ibises.

 Other animals found in the delta include frogs, turtles, tortoises, mongooses, and the Nile monitor.
 Nile crocodiles and hippopotamus, two animals which were widespread in the delta during antiquity, are no longer found there.
 Fish found in the delta include the flathead grey mullet and soles.